8354/Hangman-Game/README.md

 # Hangman-Game

-You have to keep all the  files including the images in a same file .
+This is a hangman game.I have written it with python.You have to keep all the  files including the images in a same file .